pal-dev-labs/Python-for-Economic-Applications/README.md

 - go to File-Open Notebook and select GitHub
 - in the github url type: pal-dev-labs/Python-for-Economic-Applications
 - click on TestNotebook.ipynb
-- click on the cells with code and run the cell (click on the righ arrow in the left of the cell)
+- click on the cells with code and run the cell (click on the right arrow in the left of the cell)
 - you should plot a pie-chart and the message 2.13.0 (version of tensorflow)

 # Course Description: